-Previously, I mentioned another strand in search engine studies, summed up in the term googlization.
-It is a political-economy style critique, considering how Google's free-service-for-profile model may be spreading across industries and (software) cultures.
+Previously I mentioned another strand in search engine studies, summed up in the term 'googlization.'
+It is a political economy style critique that considers how Google's freeservice-for-profile model may be spreading across industries and (software) cultures.
 I have covered the critique elsewhere, striving to propose a research agenda for googlization scholars which includes front-end and back-end googlization.
 Front-end googlization would include the study of the information politics of the interface (including the demise of the human-edited directory).
 Back-end googlization concerns the rise of the algorithm that recommends sources hierarchically, instead of alphabetically, as mentioned above.
 The significance of studying the new information hierarchies of search engines also should be viewed in light of user studies.
-A small percentage of users set preferences to more than ten results per page; typically they do not look past the first page of results; and they increasingly click the results appearing towards the top.37 Thus the power of search engines lies in the combination of its ranking practices (source inclusion in the top results) together with the users' apparent 'respect' for the orderings (not looking further).
-Google's model also relies on registrational interactivity, where a user's preferences as well as history are registered, stored and employed, increasingly, to serve customized results.
-Prior to the Web and search engine algorithms and recommendation systems, interactivity was 'consultational,' with pre-loaded information 'called up'.38 A query would return the same information for all users at any given time.
-Now the results are dynamically generated, based on one's registered preferences, history and location.
+A small percentage of users set preferences to more than 10 results per page; typically they do not look past the first page of results; and they increasingly click the results appearing towards the top.39 Thus the power of search engines lies in the combination of its ranking practices (source inclusion in the top results) together with the users' apparent "respect" for the orderings (not looking further).
+Google's model also relies on registrational interactivity, where a user's preferences as well as history are registered, stored and employed, increasingly, to serve tailored results.
+Prior to the Web and search engine algorithms and recommendation systems, interactivity was 'consultational,' with preloaded information that would be 'called up'.
+40 A query would return the same information for all users at any given time.
+Now the results are dynamically generated based on one's registered preferences, history and location.

 The different orders of sources and things served by engines are under-studied, largely because they are not stored, and made available for research, apart from the AOL data release, or other negotiated agreements with search engine companies.
-Google once made available an API (application programming interface) allowing data collection.
+Where Google is concerned, the company once made available an API (application programming interface) that allowed for data collection.
 A limited number of queries could be made per day, and the results repurposed.
-Researchers relying on the API were scooped by Google when it discontinued the service in late 2006.
-With its reintroduction in a different form in 2009, Google emphasized, however, that automated queries and the permanent storage of results violated the terms of service.
+Researchers relying on the API were scooped by Google when it discontinued or 'deprecated' the service in late 2006.
+With its reintroduction in a different form in 2009, Google emphasized, however, that automated queries and the permanent storage of results are against the terms of service.
 How to study search engine results under such conditions?
-Now we scrape Google, and post a notice appreciating Google's forbearance.39
+Colleagues and I scrape Google, and put up a notice appreciating Google's forbearance.41